IshaqAttah/Approovia/README.md

-Absolutely!
-Here's a concise `README.md` summarizing everything from Vagrant setup to monitoring and CI/CD:

----

 # Distributed Go Web Services Infrastructure

 This project provisions a distributed system with three virtual machines (`wg1`, `wg2`, and `wg3`) using Vagrant.
 It sets up secure networking via WireGuard, deploys two Go-based web services (`AppA` and `AppB`), configures a local Docker registry, reverse proxy via HAProxy, CI/CD with Drone CI, and monitoring using Prometheus + Grafana.
+Everything was set up and ran on a mac m1.

 ---